How to minimise the tax payable on a redundancy payment

 There is the additional difficulty in that at this point I'm assuming you don't know what income you will have from employment this year, and what pension contributions will be made.
 Obviously you may already have new employment arranged, and therefore will know these figures.

 You haven't mentioned your age, and obviously this might make a difference to you as ideally a pension should be invested for the longer term.
 However, if you are over 55 you can take advantage of the "immediate vestment" option.
 I'll ignore any other pension that you may have (which can simply be added) and assume you invest the £86,000.

 Assuming you are currently aged 55 you can "vest" (or cash in) the pension, taking 25% as a tax free sum, so you get back £21,500 immediately, untaxed.
 So at this point you are only £30,100 down on your original position of having £51,600 after tax.

-If you wish you can then draw income of over £3,000 per year (this figure will increase dependant upon your actual age etc).
+If you wish you can then draw an income via an annuity of around £3,000 per year (this figure will increase dependant upon your actual age etc).
 The income is liable to taxation just like any other income.

 You can choose not to draw this income until later years, which could increase the amount when you decide to begin drawing it, and perhaps allow it to be drawn at a lower tax rate.